ivanma9/MealPlanana/README.md

 # Credit

-This is a Winter 2021 CS 97 project, taught by Professor Eggert at UCLA.
+A Winter 2021 CS 97 project, taught by Professor Eggert at UCLA.
-Created by: Joshua Aymett, Alex Haddad, Joshua Lee, Ivan Ma, and Bryce Stulman
+Made by: Joshua Aymett, Alex Haddad, Joshua Lee, Ivan Ma, and Bryce Stulman

 # More info